ajilach/clamav-rest/README.md

 # Updates

+As of October 15 2024, clamav handles database updates correctly thanks to [christianbumann](https://github.com/christianbumann).

 As of May 2024, the releases are built for multiple architectures thanks to efforts from [kcirtapfromspace](https://github.com/kcirtapfromspace) and support non-root read-only deployments thanks to [robaca](https://github.com/robaca).

 The additional endpoint `/version` is now available to check the `clamd` version and signature date.
 Thanks [pastral](https://github.com/pastral).